organisciak/dissertation/document/5_5_ams-study.md

 **Providing a more specific codebook.** While it is important to acknowledge the subjectivity of similarity judging, providing structure for coders to anchor their interpretations into a score improves the reliability of their contributions.[^EarlyAMS]
 Unlike multiple judgments, these sorts of task design changes do not add to the cost of evaluation.

 [^EarlyAMS]: There was purportedly great discussion at the conception of the AMS task around the expected subjectivity, which may have motivated the loose instructions stating that "we expect to see variations across evaluators... as this is a normal part of human subjectivity."
-However, I would argue, in light of the results here, that there is a confounding between natural, expected subjectivity of the task, and artificial variance stemming from the treatment of the task itself.
+In light of the results here, I would argue that there is a confounding between natural, expected subjectivity of the task, and artificial variance stemming from the treatment of the task itself.

 For the benefit of further study, it would be also beneficial for MIREX to retain information about judgment order and time taken for each judgment.
 While the poor consistency is improved through multiple judgments and stronger instructions, an outstanding question is whether a judge's approach to a task evolves over time.